anyei/SFDC-ATARC/README.md

 ####  Create an instance of the ATARC engine within the trigger

-With a fresh trigger with no code, you just need to instantiate an ATARC object passing the necessary parameters:
+With a fresh trigger with no code, you just need to instantiate AsyncTriggerArc class:

 ```java
 trigger ATARCOpportunityTrigger on Opportunity (before insert, before update, before delete, after insert, after update, after delete, after undelete) {